 Due to how Fire Emblem games work, all but a handful of cast have no dialogue after they are introduced.
 They can die forever without affecting the plot, and you can miss them entirely without noticing.

-However, the only time where that character is obviously missing is in Fire Emblem: Radiant Dawn: Pelleas isn't available first playthrough, however he's the only playable character that wields Dark Magic.
-So you can have multiple Dark Magic tomes without anyone to use them.
+However, the only time where that character is obviously missing is in Fire Emblem: Radiant Dawn: No dark magic users are available until the New Game+, despite dark magic tomes being available.

 This is more Egregious than what one may think, even for Fire Emblem; while it's fairly simple to get Pelleas for your Dark Magic needs, getting the extremely powerful Lehran is Guide Dang It at its finest.
 It doesn't help that the most important requirement is basically a Luck-Based Mission that practically takes up a third of the game.
 Another character that is also Guide Dang It is Stefan, but at least he's not hard so much as annoying to get.